 Classically these patients exhibit increased respiratory noise on exercise, and often their bark has changed in nature becoming quite husky.
 These patients should be assessed under light anaesthesia to diagnose this potentially life threatening condition that can be successfully treated.

-Treatment is surgery, where one of the arytenoids is sutured permanently open to allow the airflow needed.
+The treatment for Laryngeal Paralysis is surgery, where one of the arytenoids is sutured permanently open to allow the airflow needed.
 Although this sounds simple, it is in fact an extremely complicated surgery, and only done by specialists and high quality general surgeons.
-At Southern Animal Health this is a surgery that we do often, with great success.
+At Southern Animal Health this is a surgery that we do often and with great success.